Early Grades Reading

 By third grade, reading proficiency shifts from “learning to read” to “reading to learn.”

-The goal of early grades reading instruction is that by the time children finish third grade, their proficiency is at a level to support learning in all other content areas.
-But, to accurately assess where our students stand, so we know best how to help them improve, continuity of assessment strategies has been an obstacle.
-Thanks to our data team, the "Z-Score" process helps us to analyze data across the various assessment tools.
-However, the picture of where our students truly stand with both Early Grades Reading Success and Early Grade Math success continues to be revealed as the Z-Score process is just now being implemented.
+To accurately assess where our students stand, so we know best how to help them improve, continuity of assessment strategies has been an obstacle.
+Thanks to our data team, the "Z-Score" process helps us to analyze data across the various assessment tool and helps us with additional viewpoints for our research.